Our take, in brief

 Firstly, unlike spotlights that are recessed into your ceiling, you can angle them pretty much anywhere.
 That means you can be really specific about where you do and don’t light (more on that below).

-You can also install surface-mounted spots on beams and walls.
+You can also install some surface-mounted spots on beams and walls.
 This is great if you have very tall ceilings and want to bring the lights down lower.

 Let’s talk about bulbs